Copyright © 2015-2017 TigerGraph. All Rights Reserved.

 In this document, all commands should be executed as TigerGraph user, unless specified.

-How to apply or update my license key?
+How do I apply or update my license key?

 During install, you can either specify your license key as an argument, for example: